 Program Length: 21 months (2 full academic years)

 The UBC GC program is largely an internship based program.
-Our students start in their clinical rotations within the first month, and continue to clinical rotations throughout the program.
+Our students start their clinical rotations in their second month of studies and continue in clinical rotations throughout the program.

 Our Mission: The UBC MSc GC Program develops future generations of genetic counsellors for patient care, research and education.

 Our Vision: Genetic counsellors are essential partners and leaders in care, research and education.

 - International: $50,067.60 CAD

 - Victoria, BC and Vancouver, BC